mrmrs/html/README.md

 * All non-media elements in the HTML5 spec are included on one page and are ready to be styled.
 * Modular Structure - add your own patterns, or delete the ones you don't like.
 * Semantic and accessible markup examples for common design patterns.
-* 100% responsive except for the silly img element :)
 * Thoroughly commented code (notes and reference links for new HTML developers)

 # Getting the Code